owlcorp/hawk-auditor-bundle/README.md

 - different collection handling (separate association/disassociaton events in DH vs included in the main entity update) => DH does NOT log anything when you do collection->clear() and then flush()
    - option to initialize full collections on
+- logging any pauses in audit logging with reason and source (if desired via PauseAuditFilter)

 In other words, this bundle isn't better - it addresses the problem from a different angle and with a different architectural compromises.